Namewaminikan River Bridge

 The Namewaminikan River Bridge (pronounced NAM -eh -wah – MIN – ih -kan), or Sturgeon River Bridge is located west of Kinghorn Station at Milepost 145.2/44.4.
 It is sometimes referred to locally as the “44 Bridge.”

-In August 1990 there was a significant derailment at the bridge caused by thermal misalignment or more commonly known as “heat kink.”
-The rear portion of an eastbound train left the tracks, with several cars coming to rest in the river.
-The bridge and an unknown portion of the line were damaged which took 3 days to repair.
+In August 1990 there was a significant derailment at the bridge.
+The rear 12 cars of eastbound train 336-21 (Extra 9584) left the tracks, with several cars coming to rest in the river.
+The bridge and 528 feet of track were damaged, which took 3 days to repair and cost nearly $400,000.
+There is some debate on the cause of the derailment, with the official investigation suggesting speed, with other sources suggest dragging equipment or thermal misalignment, more commonly known as “heat kink.”

 For more information on the area, please read this account written by historian Edgar Lavoie: Part 1 Part 2 Part 3 Part 4